brgrd/ReMarkAble/README.md

 - Files are automatically named based on the first H1 heading or timestamp

 ### Word Count
-- Live statistics displayed in preview header
+- Live statistics displayed in the sidebar footer
 - Shows: **Words • Characters • Lines**
 - Updates automatically as you type